-Required: 1 Credit Hour Each - These courses are requirements of the Full-Time M.B.A.
+Required: 1 Credit Hour Each - Full-Time M.B.A. program only

 MNGT 6101.
 Managing Your Career.
 Empowers students with the knowledge and tools to effectively manage their own careers.
 Includes topics: how to find career focus, exploring career options for M.B.A. students, building and leveraging a professional network, and developing a personal marketing plan.
 Graded on a pass/fail basis.